xianlinbox/daily_practise/aws-solution-architect/security.md

 - Client Side Encryption: encrypt data out of AWS
 - Glacier: all data is encrypted under AWS control.

+Glacier select: allows you to to perform filtering directly against a Glacier object using standard SQL statements.

 ## AWS Shield, WAF, AWS Firewall Manager

 WAF for granular config for one application.